jalantechnologies/handbook/README.md

-**Jalan Technology Consulting** works with enterprises across the globe to provide great technology solutions.
+**Jalan Technologies** works with enterprises across the globe to provide great technology solutions.
 We are an output driven organization i.e. we focus on results rather than effort and do whatever it takes to honor our commitments.
 The rest of the document talks about our values and how we function.
 If you have any feedback on how we can improve, please write to Jai at jjalan@jalantechnologies.com

 ## Mission